 Arts and crafts workshop tutors and their students may come into contact with potentially harmful materials, including lead, ink, paint and adhesives.
 Under the Control of Substances Hazardous to Health Regulations 2002 (COSHH), they must have health and safety measures in place to protect themselves, any employees and students from hazards arising from exposure to these substances.
 A guide to the Regulations can be found here.

 Inks, paints and adhesives must be stored properly to comply with health and safety regulations; this includes keeping the storage area well ventilated, storing certain materials separately from other equipment and supplies and placing heavy containers on lower shelves.
-See here for more information about storing arts and crafts equipment and supplies.

 Tutors are responsible for any students or employees injured in their workplace or rented workspace.
 The HSE recommends that as best practice the first aid requirements of non-employees such as students should also be included in risk assessments.

-Remember to keep a well-stocked first aid kit to hand at your studio or workshop in case of small injuries!
+You may want to consider doing a First Aid course but, at the very least, remember to keep a well-stocked first aid kit to hand at your studio or workshop in case of small injuries!

 Arts and crafts tutors who run classes for children or vulnerable adults should obtain a DBS check (formerly known as a Criminal Records Bureau or CRB check).

-Craftspeople and artists are more aware than most of the importance of copyright; of course anyone planning on using arts or crafts designs, images or training materials, must ensure that they have permission from the copyright holder.
+Craftspeople and artists are more aware than most of the importance of copyright; anyone planning on using arts or crafts designs, images or training materials, must ensure that they have permission from the copyright holder.

 Under the Copyright, Design and Patents Act 1988, original works of 'artistic craftsmanship' are protected by law.
 Tutors must also ensure that they avoid infringing other craft makers' intellectual property rights.

-It is best practice for arts and crafts workshop tutors to write up a terms and conditions agreement which is shared with students via email prior to a course.
+It is best practice for arts and crafts workshop tutors to write up a terms and conditions (Terms of Service) agreement which is shared with students via email prior to a course.
 These serve to usefully protect both student and tutor in the event of a misunderstanding or complaint.
 This should typically include:

 In 2017 the All Party Parliamentary group for Arts, Health and Wellbeing published an inquiry report called: Creative Health: The Arts for Health and Wellbeing which stated that;

-“arts based approaches can help people to stay well, recover faster, manage long term conditions and experience a better quality of life… arts interventions can save money.”
+“arts-based approaches can help people to stay well, recover faster, manage long term conditions and experience a better quality of life… arts interventions can save money.”